georust/rinex/README.md

 Formats & revisions
 ===================

-The core library supports parsing RINEX V4.0, that includes RINEX V4 Navigation files.
+The parser supports RINEX V4.0, that includes RINEX V4 Navigation files.
 We support the latest revisions for both IONEX and Clock RINEX.
 We support the latest (rev D) SP3 format.